Organic fiducial inference: Examples with discrete data and little pre-data knowledge

+The solid curves overlaid on the histograms in Figures~3(a) to~3(d) are plots of the marginal posterior densities of the proportions $p_1$, $p_2$, $p_3$ and $p_4$, respectively, derived from the joint posterior density of these proportions that would be formed having observed the same counts $x$ if the joint prior density of $p_1$, $p_2$, $p_3$ and $p_4$ was the Jeffreys prior for the problem being considered, i.e.\ a symmetric Dirichlet density of $p_1$, $p_2$, $p_3$, $p_4$ and $p_5 = 1 - \sum_{i=1}^4 p_i$ with concentration parameter $\alpha$ equal to 0.5.
+To clarify, a symmetric Dirichlet density in the case of interest for any given $\alpha$ is defined by:

-The solid-line curves in Figures~3(a)-(d) represent the marginal posterior densities for each of the parameters $p_1$, $p_2$, $p_3$ and $p_4$ respectively when the joint prior density for these parameters is the Jeffreys prior for the case in question, i.e.\ a symmetric Dirichlet density with concentration parameter $\alpha$ equal to 0.5.
-On the other hand, the long-dashed and short-dashed curves in these figures represent these marginal posterior densities when the joint prior density concerned is, respectively, a uniform density and the Perks prior density, i.e.\ a symmetric Dirichlet density with $\alpha$ equal to $1/(k+1)$.
-For any given value of $k$, the use of the uniform prior density was advocated for example by Tuyl~(2017), while the use of the Perks prior density was advocated for example by Berger et al.~(2015).
+where ${\tt C}_2$ is a normalising constant.
+On the other hand, with regard to analysing the same data, the long-dashed and short-dashed curves in Figures~3(a) to~3(d) represent the marginal posterior densities of the parameters $p_1$, $p_2$, $p_3$ and $p_4$ when the joint posterior density of these parameters is based on a joint prior density of $p_1$, $p_2$, $p_3$ and $p_4$ that, for the long-dashed curves, is a uniform density of these parameters, i.e.\ the Dirichlet density defined in equation~(\ref{equ25}) with $\alpha$ equal to one, and for the short-dashed curves, is the Perks prior density in the case where $k=4$, i.e.\ the same Dirichlet density but with $\alpha$ set equal to $1/5$.
+In trying to achieve the goal of making `objective' inferences about the parameters of a multinomial distribution for any given value of $k$, the application of Bayes' theorem with a uniform prior density over the parameters $p_1, p_2, \ldots, p_k$ has been advocated, for example, in Tuyl~(2017), while in trying to achieve the same goal in the same type of way, the use of the Perks prior density for these parameters has been advocated, for example, in Berger, Bernardo and Sun~(2015).